-Sunflower is the opposite.
-Most sunflower is organic, not genetically-modified, and is not processed with chemicals.
+Sunflower lecithin is the opposite.
+Most sunflower lecithin is organic, not genetically-modified, and is not processed with chemicals.
 It is also not considered a top allergen.

 Because soy lecithin is cheaper, you will find it in the majority of commercial products.
-We have chosen to use sunflower lecithin, despite the added cost, as pure ingredients are our number one priority.
+We have chosen to use sunflower lecithin, despite the added cost, as pure ingredients for our cookies is our number one priority.

 Lecithin is essential to your body.
 Sunflower lecithin is rich in choline and other essential fatty acids such as phosphatidylinositol (say that three times fast!), and some people take it as a supplement.

-Lecithin supplements have been shown to help with acne and improving liver function.
+Lecithin supplements have been shown to help with acne and improve liver function.
 Some also use it for improving cholesterol levels, arthritis, and high blood pressure.